 He gained a place on the show after singing Conchita Wurst‘s winning Eurovision song ‘Rise Like a Phoenix‘, a singer he is apparently a big fan of, and having all three judges turn their chairs. (see video below)

 Hassani also has a successful YouTube channel, where he releases very professionally produced vlogs and music videos.

 In early December, 2018, he was announced as one of the singers in the running to be France’s Eurovision Song Contest representative.

 Bilal Hassani won the final of Destination Eurovision, the French national final competition, in late January and became France’s official Eurovision representative.
-Check out the lovely moment he wins in the video from that night at the bottom of the page.

 Social media abuse and death threats